statisticalbiotechnology/translong/docs/Logbook.md

 ### 7/2 2020
 * Looked further into understanding the code for q-value calculation
 * Looked into using LaTeX, with the KTH template (struggled a lot)

+### 10/2 2020
+* Created a LaTeX document on Overleaf from a KTH template, moved over background text from the project plan to thesis introduction, and added sources and acronyms to function with LaTeX.
+* Log transformed (log2) the data and performed another experiment, showing more promising results

+### 11/2 2020
+* Optimized function for replacing ensembl IDs with gene symbols
+* Made an alternative function for replacing ensembl IDs with gene symbols using MyGene
+* Updated code for plotting results
+* Considered if preparation of data for log2 transformation should be done by adding constant (1) or removing rows with zero values.
+Removing rows loses a lot of data.
+ASK!
+* Worked on an outline for the thesis in Overleaf.

+### 12/2 2020
+* Talked to Lukas and Gustavo about log2 transformation.
+Lukas suggested weighted PCA.
+Gustavo suggested adding constant or sklearn transformation.
+* Read into weighted PCA, what it is and what it is for
+* Looked into porch to see how it can be applied
+* Remodeled parts of code to make more of it into functions

+### 13/2 2020
+* Looked into extracting the percentage each gene contributes to the first pricipal component of each TF
+* Plotted the expression level of TFs found to have significant differences over organ and developmental stage (Hnf1a, Rtf1) to compare to the expression of their PCs.
+* Looked further into th relavance of Hnf1a.
+Which genes it has been reported to affect and how it compares to ChIP-atlas data.

+### 14/2 2020
+* Added so that created figures are saved in the /exp folder in the specific subfolder for the day
+* Refined the histogram of the p-value distribution to include all three groups (organ, dev_stage, organ:dev stage)
+* Wrote some thoughts into the Thesis as outline for discussion
+* Wrote experimental code that shows histogram of the distribution of how much genes defining a TF contribute to the first principal component for the TF.
+Applied it to the two TFs found most interesting
+* Improved annotation of code